romanz/electrs/doc/usage.md

 However, there's an [**experimental** repository for Debian 10](https://deb.ln-ask.me) (should work on recent Ubuntu, but not tested well-enough).
 The repository provides several significant advantages:

 * Everything is completely automatic - after installing `electrs` via `apt`, it's running and will automatically run on reboot, restart after crash...
-It also connects to bitoind out-of-the-bof, no messing with config files or anything else.
+It also connects to bitoind out-of-the-box, no messing with config files or anything else.
 It just works.
 * Prebuilt binaries save you a lot of time.
 The binary installation of all the components is under 3 minutes on common hardware.
 Building from source is much longer.
 * The repository contains some seurity hardening out-of-the-box - separate users for services, use of [btc-rpc-proxy](https://github.com/Kixunil/btc-rpc-proxy), etc.